simonmichael/hledger/hledger/hledger.m4.md

 _version_.
 It also describes the concepts and file formats common to all hledger programs.
 You can read it on hledger.org, or as an info manual or man page on your system.
-It is detailed and not entirely linear, so you should feel free to skip ahead / read just the parts you need.
+It is detailed and not entirely linear, so you should feel free to skip ahead / skim when needed.

 m4_dnl Include the standard description:
 _hledgerdescription_